 While much of what’s going on the world cannot be controlled, business owners, managers, and/or team leaders, are strongly encouraged to find efficient ways to both manage and support their remote teams during these uncertain times.
 Below are some solutions.

 Be Honest and Transparent With Communication

 To effectively manage and support remote workers during the pandemic, leaders are encouraged to have transparent and honest communication frequently.
 You can have weekly virtual meetings where you check in with your employees and discuss your feelings and current news.
-You can have employees complete surveys as it relates to their emotions.
+You can have employees complete surveys as it relates to their emotions or even conduct team activities to encourage communication and boost morale.
 Some businesses even send out weekly newsletters to teams discussing current events, how it impacts the industry, and other inspirational messages or tips to help them through these crazy times.

 If someone is on their own, or is a lone parent, they might appreciate a voice call more often.
 Be careful not to be seen as prying, but you could offer a daily call to help someone avoid a sense of isolation.”, says David Rowland, the head of marketing Engage EHS.

 Provide Effective Tools and Resources

 You cannot expect your team to put their best foot forward if they don’t have the proper tools, equipment, and resources to perform their jobs.
 If you haven’t done so already, begin looking into the various tools and resources your team needs.

 Investing in tools for remote workers like team messenger apps, video conferencing software, project management applications, file sharing, and note-taking and task management software can be instrumental in helping remote teams to work together more efficiently.